This sunny Central Oregon treasure is the perfect spring escape for hikers and rockhounds.

-The newest trail at Painted Hills is Red Hill Trail (.25-mile RT), so new in fact that it’s not even marked on any maps!
+The newest trail at Painted Hills is Red Hill Trail (.25-mile RT), so new in fact that it’s not marked on many maps.
 It’s the westernmost trail in the unit and leads you to a hill with a dramatic color shift.

 Set in a remote corner of the juniper and sage-dotted desert, the Clarno Unit is home to the region’s oldest fossils.

 It’s a bit difficult to fathom as you stand here on a relentlessly sunny day, but this land was once covered by an ancient subtropical rain forest that was buried by massive volcanic mud flows around 44 million years ago.
 Amazing relics of that forest remain in a petrified mudslide, and this unit is unique in that its the only place in the national monument where you can see fossils up close in the huge boulders that flank the short interpretive trails.
 The rocks also house fossils of extinct animals that once roamed the jungle here, including rhino-like brontotheres and four-toed horses.